Leaping Into Memories: Space-Time Deep Feature Synthesis: Learned Preconscious Synthesis

 \section{Learned Preconscious Synthesis}

-In this section, we overview our LEAPS method (shown in Figure~\ref{fig:leaps}).
-We start by formally introducing model priming for video architectures in Section~\ref{sec:method::priming}.
+In this section, we overview our LEAPS method, shown in~\Cref{fig:leaps}.
+We start by formally introducing model priming for video models in~\Cref{sec:method::priming}.
 A stimulus video of a target class is used to initially prime the network.
 The training process uses the primed representations to update a randomly initialized input alongside two regularizers.
-The first regularizer is used to enforce temporal coherence, explained in Section~\ref{sec:method::temp_coh}.
-The second is used to improve synthesized feature diversity, overviewed in Section~\ref{sec:method::feat_div}.
-We present the final aggregated function in Section~\ref{sec:method::aggregation}.
+The first regularizer is used to enforce temporal coherence, explained in~\Cref{sec:method::temp_coh}.
+The second is used to improve synthesized feature diversity, overviewed in~\Cref{sec:method::feat_div}.
+We present the final aggregated function in~\Cref{sec:method::aggregation}.